EXTRADEEN/My-second-repository/init_files_variables_and_expansions/README.md

-13-print_float - is a script that prints a nuber with two decimal places, followed by a new line 14-decimal_to_hexadecimal - is a script that converts a number from base 10 to base 16 15-rot13 - is a script that encodes and decodes text using rot13 encryption.Assume ASCII
+13-print_float - is a script that prints a nuber with two decimal places, followed by a new line 14-decimal_to_hexadecimal - is a script that converts a number from base 10 to base 16 15-rot13 - is a script that encodes and decodes text using rot13 encryption.Assume ASCII 16-odd - is a script that prints every other line from the input, starting with the first line